 The allure of Neuschwanstein Castle is impressive, but don’t forget about why King Ludwig II wanted it built there in the first place–the castle is nestled among some of the most gorgeous mountains in Germany!

-The Bavarian Alps are incredibly beautiful, and there are plenty of hikes near Neuschwanstein Castle to consider if you have some extra time (or even decide to spent a night or two nearby).
+The Bavarian Alps are incredibly beautiful, and there are plenty of hikes near Neuschwanstein Castle to consider if you have some extra time (or even decide to spend a night or two nearby).

 Marienbrucke Bridge can be closed depending on the weather.